 Woodcarving will afford you a real pleasure and fun!
-What is the most important, you will be focused on your work only, and forget all the problems!
+What is most important, you will be focused on your work only, and forget all the problems!

 Personally, this hobby gives me the freedom of making my own design and I really enjoy doing it.
 You will definitely find yourself spending a lot of time carving wood at the beginning.

-Let`s be honest, there is not unique technique for carving.
+Let`s be honest, there is not a unique technique for carving.
 There are techniques that you must use, but even I sometimes overlook some little things, and when I look at some of my works I think “What happened here ?!” and then I realize that some of the techniques were not so perfect.
 So, stay with me until the end of the text and I will try to help you to develop some of the basic techniques.

 Be ready for making your first woodcarving job for more than just a weekend, but don’t worry, this will change as you are becoming more experienced.